 Missouri University of Science and Technology

-The Missouri University of Science and Technology in Rolla, MO may be best known for its programs in engineering—but it’s also home to dynamic degree programs in the sciences, social sciences, arts, business, and more.
+The Missouri University of Science and Technology in Rolla, MO may be best known for its engineering programs, but it’s also home to dynamic degree programs in the sciences, social sciences, arts, business, and more.

 In fact, it’s one of the best places to earn a degree in psychology.
 Here, you can choose to specialize in a range of emphasis areas, such as human services, human resources/personnel, and psychology of leadership.
 You can even earn a teaching emphasis if that kind of career is in your cards!